rodrigueg/rodrigueg.github.io/content/background.md

 <span style='text-align: justify;'>

-Rodrigue got recruited at the ISEA laboratory as a Data Scientist.
-He got assigned to the following project: Analysis of freshwater and groundwater data in New Caledonia.
-During the project, Rodrigue used various statistic methods in order to define a threshold of potability of the water in New Caledonia.
-He also developed a user-friendly interface to visualize his analysis (including maps, statistical tests, PCA, ...).
+Rodrigue was recruited as a Data Scientist at the Institute of Exact and Applied Sciences (ISEA), University of New Caledonia (UNC).
+He was assigned to the following project: Data analysis on freshwater and groundwater in New Caledonia.
+For this project, Rodrigue applied various statistical methods to define a drinking water threshold specific to New Caledonia.
+In addition, he developed a graphical user interface to visualize all his analyses --including sampling maps and statistical tests-- with the aim of providing a decision-support tool.

-During this period, Rodrigue also had the opportunity to integrate the Data Science research team.
-At the end, he got involved in two research publications (in Time Series Clustering and in Computer Vision).
+During this period, Rodrigue also had the opportunity to join the Data Science research team.
+As a result, he contributed to the writing of two research papers, focusing respectively on time series analysis and image processing.

-<u>His work environment</u>: Python (Tensorflow, sklearn, seaborn, plotly, dash, ...), Jupyter notebook framework, QGIS, Microsoft Access.\
+<u>Work environment</u>: Python (TensorFlow, scikit-learn, seaborn, Plotly, Dash, ...), Jupyter Notebook, QGIS, Microsoft Access, PostgreSQL.
-<u>Link to the laboratory</u>: <a href="https://isea.unc.nc/" target="_blank">ISEA</a>
+<u>Institute website</u>: <a href="https://isea.unc.nc/" target="_blank">ISEA</a>

 </span>